 The goal is to be a city where people of all ages and abilities can move safely and easily by bike, bus or on foot, reducing congestion and emissions.
 These essential street changes will make it easier for more of us to be less reliant on our cars – now and in the future.

-They will provide safer, easier, climate friendly ways to get to schools, early childhood centres, cafes and bars, supermarket, the airport, shops and businesses, the Roxy Cinema, library, community centres, parks, playgrounds, and parts of the coast.
+People will have safer and easier ways of getting to schools and early childhood centres, cafes and bars, Wellington airport, shops and businesses, Roxy Cinema, Miramar Library, community centres, parks, playgrounds, and parts of the south coast.

-During the project's discovery phase, the team talk with community stakeholders, businesses, and technical experts as we develop detailed route plans.
-Public consultation on these plans will likely be in the first quarter of 2024.
+During the project's discovery phase, the team will talk with community stakeholders, businesses, and technical experts as we develop detailed route plans.
+Public consultation on these plans would follow.

 Our initial baseline survey was completed by 252 residents from mid-August to early October 2023.
-Information provided through this survey helps inform the route design, and will also be used to evaluate the route’s effect once it’s installed.
+This information helps to inform the route design and will be used as part of the evaluation at the end of the project.

 We're keen to involve the community as we go, so we will be sending updates when there are opportunities to get involved or have your say.